-Panerai’s Luminor 1950 3 Days GMT, inspired by a vintage watch used by the Italian navy, features the brand’s P.9001 in-house movement.
-WatchTime’s Jens Koch put both wristwatch and caliber to the test.
-Click here for the full report, accompanied by Nik Schölzel’s stunning original photos.
+The Panerai Luminor 1950 3 Days GMT, inspired by a vintage watch used by the Italian navy, features the brand’s P.9001 in-house movement.
+WatchTime put both wristwatch and caliber to the test in this feature from the WatchTime archives.
+Scroll down for the full report, accompanied by Nik Schölzel’s stunning original photos.

 Despite its lower price tag, the 3 Days GMT provides almost everything the 10 Days offers: a second time zone (but without a day-night display for the 12-hour hand), a power-reserve display (but positioned on the back and nonlinear) and a return-to-zero mechanism for the seconds hand, which is triggered when you extract the crown into the hand-setting position.
 Along with Caliber P.9001, which powers the watch in this test, the family includes the basic P.9000 (with no second time zone or power-reserve display) and the P.9002 (with power-reserve display on the front).